Carsomyr6/JarnipToB/README.md

 Planned Features

 * Adds Jarnip as a new merchant in Saradush.
-* Introduces six new legendary weapons and six new items.
+* Introduces six new legendary weapons.
 * Designed to integrate seamlessly into a vanilla *Baldur's Gate II: Throne of Bhaal* playthrough.
 * Emphasis on balance and class fantasy.